morris/vanilla-todo/README.md

 All JavaScript files are ES modules (`import`/`export`).

 Note that I've opted out of web components completely.
-I can't clearly articulate what I dislike about them but I never missed them throughout this study.
+I can't clearly articulate what I find problematic about them but I never missed them throughout the study.

 ---